AnietieMike/AnietieMike/README.md

-- 👋 Hi, I’m @AnietieMike
+- 👋 Hi, I’m Anietie Udoaka
-- 👀 I’m interested in almost everything
+- 👀 I’m interested in almost everything tech, the human condition
-- 🌱 I’m currently learning mobile developoment with Kotlin
+- 🌱 I’m currently learning mobile software developoment with Kotlin and Flutter
-- 📫 You can reach me via email: anietieudoaka@gmail.com
+- 📫 Feel free to reach out to me via email: anietieudoaka@gmail.com

 <!---
 AnietieMike/AnietieMike is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.